frnikho/Area/documentation/SERVICES.md

 ## Configuration

-before using discord action reactions, you need to create a discord developer application here: https://discord.com/developers/applications
+Before using discord action reactions, you need to create a discord developer application here: https://discord.com/developers/applications

 Go to OAuth2 tab and write your redirect url like `https://localhost:8081/services/discord/callback`